Ensifera-rules/Ensifera-SRD/pages/equipment.md

 A full armor set without shield is 6 load, Armor 3, for a total of 320 silver.

 #### Helmet
 +2 in your Death Save against injuries.
+Sacrifice your helmet to cancel the Wound or damage of a critical, but not both, and only before the Wound is rolled.

 #### Shield
 Wielding a shield, you have +1 Armor and: